 The Chancel Choir and musical friends from around Chicago gathered for a choral workshop at GCC to sing music of social justice with composer/conductor/singer/organist Mark Miller.
 Mr. Miller spent the weekend with us for a Saturday morning workshop, then directed and accompanied a Sunday worship service featuring music he composed.
 The service celebrated the ministry of Reverend Dr. Pamela Keckler as she retires after 24 years at Glenview Community Church.

 We have 3 wonderful events coming up at Glenview Community Church and want YOU to join us in singing together!

-An introduction to our Organ Sermon at tomorrow’s worship service, written by Richard Spears:
+An introduction to our Organ Sermon from the service on October 13 – Apparition of the Eternal Church by Olivier Messiaen – written by Richard Spears:

 Christians are people of the word.
 But we are also people of song.
 There are times when music has a unique message of its own that comes to us in a form that words cannot match.
 You will experience that kind of music today.

 In 1932, a French composer, Olivier Messiaen, wrote Apparition of the Eternal church for the pipe organ.

 The piece is most effective when played on a large powerful organ, such as the organ of the cathedral of Notre Dame de Paris.
 As one might suspect, this piece is about far more than just a magnificent church building.
 It is revelation.
 In 2006, a film was made showing the reactions of people from all walks of life as they hear and experience the image of the Kingdom of God as represented by the eternal church.

 The composer wrote his own poetic description of the piece, freely translated here from French into English: